BuildingXwithJS/node-blackfriday-example/README.md

 > Free open-source tutorial on creating a basic Node.js native addon using golang library Blackfriday

-This repository contains code and related materials for []() video.
+This repository contains code and related materials for [Building Node.js native addons using golang](https://youtu.be/iHxvth0YHm4) video.

 ## Project description